10 Most Asked Questions About Leadership (And Their Answers)

 About The Right Questions

-Are you wanting a book to inspire your work in 2013?
+Are you wanting a book to inspire your work this year?
 Searching for a lovely executive gift?
 Wondering what pogonophobia is?
 Then check out the Book of Job by Dale Stafford.

 It felt like Christmas all over again – or maybe better – because the package I received, containing a limited edition of The Book of Job, was so lovely I almost did not want to unwrap it.
 My name and address were handwritten in attractive sweeping strokes, the package was encapsulated in crisp brown paper, and all this was sealed with red wax and tied up with red and white string.
 I felt special just getting it.
 And there was more!
 Inside there was a letter, once again sealed with wax, and the book enclosed in patterned paper.
 So now I am feeling like it is Christmas and my birthday too.
 Once inside the wrapping the book’s lavish gold edging glistered at me; beckoning me to open it.